Observational Measures of Halo Properties Beyond Mass: Application to Galaxy Sizes

 \subsubsection{3D Galaxy Sizes}

 We converted projected half-light radii into projected half-mass radii by multiplying them by the average conversion factor from \cite{Somerville18} of $f_k = 0.85$, as the conversion factors for discs and ellipticals (0.83 and 0.87, respectively) were effectively identical.\footnote{Because we consider correlation function ratios within 0.5 dex bins in stellar mass, using a mass-dependent $f_k$ that varied from 0.83 for low-mass galaxies to 0.87 for high-mass galaxies would have minimal effect on our results.
-Of note, \citet{Somerville18} adopt the inverse convention for $f_k$, giving values of $1.15-1.2$ for the factor of division.}
+Of note, \citet{Somerville18} adopt the inverse convention for $f_k$, giving values of $1.15-1.2$ for the factor of division.
+The conversion we use neglects the galaxy-to-galaxy variations in star formation history and dust, which in practice will increase the amount of scatter when classifying galaxies as above- or below-median and reduce the observed clustering differences.}

 Galaxies are oriented at random angles with respect to the line of sight, causing their projected half-mass radii to be correlated with their axial shape ratio $b/a$.
 We perform several projections of common galaxy profiles to measure the importance of this effect.
 Intrinsic galaxy shapes at $z\sim 0$ are primarily exponential discs and oblate spheroids (flattened spheres), per \citet{Padilla08}.
 Hence, we numerically simulate projections of these two common galaxy profiles at angles from $0$ to $\frac{\pi}{2}$ with respect to the line of sight.
 Specifically, we project both exponential discs: